Addington, London: New Addington

 Around 1805 parts of the estate covering what is now New Addington were sold to John Cator of Beckenham Place, including Castle Hill Farm.
 Cator left this to George and Henry Sparkes in his Will in 1806, citing "Addington recently acquired from .....
-Trecothick" but the land appears as part of the Cator estates in an 1825 private Act of Parliament allowing the Cators to sell the land, as John Barwell Cator was transferring the main estate holdings to Woodbastwick in Norfolk.
+Trecothick" but the land appears as part of the Cator estates in a private act of Parliament, Cator's Estate Act 1825 (6 Geo.
+4. c.
+38 Pr.) allowing the Cators to sell the land, as John Barwell Cator was transferring the main estate holdings to Woodbastwick in Norfolk.